 If you are planning or considering travel in Economy Class on Qantas, Jetstar or Emirates during the rest of the year or into next, this is a great opportunity to save some of your points.

 These sales tend to run every 3-4 months and are valuable for those travelling during peak periods and/or as a family or group.

 Eligible travel dates & flights

-The promotion applies to Economy Class travel on all domestic and international Qantas- and Jetstar-operated routes.
+The promotion applies to Economy Class travel on all domestic and international Qantas-, Jetstar- and Emirates-operated routes.

 All of the following prices are for one-way travel in Economy Class:

 |Sydney - Melbourne on Jetstar||6400||4800|

 |Sydney - Melbourne||8000||6000|